Difference Between FD and RD: Which One Fits Your Investment Goals Best?

 FD vs RD: What to Choose?

+The difference between RD and FD becomes evident when considering financial goals.
 One size may not suit every individual.
-A depositor needs to assess the following aspects before deciding the better or more suitable option between FD vs RD.
+A depositor needs to assess the following aspects before deciding the better or more suitable option between fixed vs recurring deposits.

 Conclusion